model-zoo/shift-ctrl-f/chrome/README.md

-# Ctrl-F++: Semantic Search for the Browser powered by MobileBERT
+# Ctrl-F++: Semantic Search for the Browser

-Uses a BERT question answering model to query the information available on a webpage with NLP.
+Use a BERT question answering model to query the information available on a webpage with natural language.
 Uses [https://arxiv.org/abs/2004.02984](MobileBERT) fine-tuned on [https://rajpurkar.github.io/SQuAD-explorer/](SQuAD) via [TensorFlowJS](https://www.tensorflow.org/js) to search for and return relevant answers in text.